 First Time User?
 Enroll now.

-Home > Patients and Visitors > Aromatherapy and Essential Oils (PDQ®): Integrative, alternative, and complementary therapies - Patient Information [NCI]
+Home > Patients and Visitors > Aromatherapy With Essential Oils (PDQ®): Integrative, alternative, and complementary therapies - Patient Information [NCI]

 This information is produced and provided by the National Cancer Institute (NCI).
 The information in this topic may have changed since it was written.
 For the most current information, contact the National Cancer Institute via the Internet web site at http://cancer.gov or call 1-800-4-CANCER.